 HENSOTHERM® fire-protection coating systems for wood exhibit not only outstanding fire-protection properties, but also long service lives.
-These coatings are available for both indoor and outdoor applications, and can take protective topcoats in virtually all RAL and NCS colours for custom colour schemes or transparent solutions presenting the natural wood grain and texture.
+These coatings are available for both indoor and outdoor applications, and can take protective topcoats in virtually all RAL colours for custom colour schemes or transparent solutions presenting the natural wood grain and texture.

 HENSOTHERM® 1 KS INNEN | transparent